MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_update_ml.md

 title:  Update Microsoft 365 learning pathways ms.date: 05/20/2019
 description: Update Microsoft 365 learning pathways
+ROBOTS: NOINDEX, NOFOLLOW
 ---
 # Update Microsoft 365 learning pathways
 If you have an existing Learning Pathways site, you can upgrade it for multi-lingual support.
 To upgrade learning pathways to the multilingual 4.0 version, you upload the web part package, customlearning.sppkg, to the SharePoint tenant app catalog.
-When you upgrade learning pathways, note the following:
+When you upgrade learning pathways:

 - Any previously created custom playlists and assets are maintained
 - Settings to hide or show content are maintained